0xf0xy/0xf0xy/README.md

 <br>

 ---
-## ./About Me
+## ./About_Me
 > Hello there!
 >
 > You've stumbled upon my corner of GitHub.
 That tells me you're curious, and I like that.
 >
-> I'm not here for fame or glory.
-I'm here because I love this world.
+> I’m **0xf0xy**, a 21-year-old passionate about hacking, programming, and everything in between.
 >
-> What started as a way to disconnect from reality — hacking — has become a passion that fuels me every day.
+> I’m not here for fame or glory.
+I’m here because I **love** this world.
 >
+> What started as a way to disconnect from reality became the fire that drives me every single day.
+>
-> I break things to understand them.
-I solve problems to grow.
+> *I break things to understand them.
+I solve problems to grow.*

 <br>